TheJupiterDev/JsonToQt/README.md

 ## Overview

-JsonToQt lets you define Qt-based forms declaratively in JSON.
-It parses the schema and generates forms with:

-- Buttons, radio buttons, checkboxes
-- Combo boxes, line edits, text edits
-- Spin boxes (int & double), and labels
-- Built-in support for wiring button callbacks by name

-Use JsonToQt to speed up GUI prototyping, build dynamic config panels, or integrate with low-code workflows.
+JsonToQt is broken & not currently maintained

 ---

 ## Features

-- Supports common PySide6 widgets from a JSON schema
+- Supports common PySide6 widgets from a JSON schema-like syntax
 - Bind button callbacks by name to Python functions
 - Easily extendable for more widgets or custom behaviors
 - Simple to use with minimal dependencies (just PySide6)